UX / UI Designer. Product Visual Designer. Pizza Lover. Breaking Bad Fan. Soccer Fanatic.

 For the product to work, have water outlet points, and keep costs at the required price point, a 3-piece injection mould was used.

-• It was important to keep a constant dialogue with the manufacturer when designing the blade guards. we wanted to make sure the product would remain within budget, and draw on the expertise in the field to ensure the best possible finished product from the injection moulding process.
+• Maintaining a constant dialogue with the manufacturer was essential throughout the design process of the blade guards.
+This ensured the product remained within budget while benefiting from industry expertise to achieve the best possible outcome from the injection moulding process.

 Water Outlets